danzinger/grav-theme-vela/README.md

 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.

 > Note: Any changes you have made to any of the files listed under this directory will also be removed and replaced by the new set.
 Any files located elsewhere (for example a YAML settings file placed in `user/config/themes`) will remain intact.

+# Credits

+Vela is inspired by the amazing [Learn2](https://github.com/getgrav/grav-theme-learn2) Theme, but keeps things more simple and provides a touch enabled slideout navigation menu using [Slideout.js](https://github.com/Mango/slideout).
+The menu itself uses [Metismenu](https://github.com/onokumus/metismenu).
+Hamburger animation is provided by [Hamburgers](https://jonsuh.com/hamburgers).